Altar rail

 The altar rail is a modest substitute for earlier barriers demarcating the chancel, the area containing the altar, which was reserved, with greatly varying degrees of strictness, for officiating clergy, including boys as choristers and altar servers.
-Although it only emerged after the Protestant Reformation, it has been found convenient by both Roman Catholic and more traditional Protestant churches, such as the Anglican, Lutheran and Methodist churches, although it is disliked by many Reformed and nondenominational churches.
+Although it only emerged after the Protestant Reformation, it has been found convenient by both Roman Catholic and more traditional Protestant churches, such as the Lutheran, Anglican and Methodist churches.
+After the Second Vatican Council, a number of Roman Catholic churches removed their chancel rails, which fell into disuse; on the other hand, Lutheran churches continue to retain many features of medieval church architecture and normatively have chancel rails at which communicants receive the Eucharist.

+For those chancels without an altar rail, in some cases a portable rail with attached kneeler is used for those who wish to kneel to receive the Eucharist.

 History

-Barriers of various kinds often mark off as especially sacred the area of a church close to the altar, which is largely reserved for ordained clergy.
+Barriers of various kinds often mark off as especially sacred the area of a church close to the altar—the chancel—which is largely reserved for ordained clergy.
 The Temple in Jerusalem contained a barrier of this kind, which separated the Courtyard of the Israelites from the Courtyard of the Priests.
 The templon was typical for the Late Antique period.
 In the Armenian Apostolic Church, curtains are still drawn to cut off that area during the holiest moments of the liturgy.
 In Eastern Orthodox and related rites, this evolved into a solid, icon-clad screen, called the iconostasis, that has three doorways which usually have doors and curtains that can be closed or drawn aside at various times.

-Following the exposition of the doctrine of transubstantiation at the fourth Lateran Council of 1215, clergy were required to ensure that the blessed sacrament was to be kept protected from irreverent access or abuse.
-The area of the church used by the lay congregation was screened off from that used by the clergy.
-Apart from the congregation, pet dogs were often taken to church, and a dog-proof barrier was needed.
-More recent rails often fail to do this.